VVsmileyx/MetaGO/README.md

 Apache Spark is a fast big data analytics engine on MapReduce framework and Hadoop Distributed File System (HDFS) [31].
 In parallel programming, Spark supplies Resilient Distributed Datasets (RDDs) and parallel operations on datasets.
 RDD enables programmers perform in-memory computations on large clusters.
 The map and reduce RDD frame works is shown in the following figure.
 ![](https://github.com/VVsmileyx/Results-and-figures/blob/master/figure4.jpg)

-## 2  The installing and running manual of GOES
+## 2  The installing and running manual of MetaGO
 ### 2.1 Package installation and environment configuration
 #### 2.1.1 Pre-install environments and softwares
    1.Unix or Linux operating system.